-1.2 Other related literature
+1.2.
+Other related literature

 There have been several prior dynamic models of economic geography, though these have usually been non-stochastic, with discrete space and simplifications which remove any forward-looking component to economic decisions.
-Examples preserving some dynamic component to decisions include the model of Caselli and Coleman II (2001) and Eckert and Peters (2018), who build OLG models to explain structural change featuring capital investment decisions.
-Models with a static or purely backward looking solution include Michaels et al. (2012), and Nagy (2016).
-Examples with continuous space include Desmet and Rossi-Hansberg (2014) and Desmet et al. (2018), who propose models which, although dynamic, have a solution that is backwards looking.
-Examples of dynamic economic geography models with a stochastic component include Duranton (2007), who presents a version of the Grossman and Helpman (1991) model with a fixed discrete set of cities, and Rossi-Hansberg and Wright (2007), who analyse a model with many point cities to match the city size distribution.
+Examples preserving some dynamic component to decisions include the model of Caselli and Coleman (2001) and Eckert & Peters (2017), who build OLG models to explain structural change featuring capital investment decisions.
+Models with a static or purely backward looking solution include Michaels, Rauch, & Redding (2012), and Nagy (2016).
+Example with continuous space include Desmet & Rossi-Hansberg (2014) and Desmet, Nagy, and Rossi-Hansberg (2015), who propose models which, although dynamic, have a solution that is backwards looking.
+Examples of dynamic economic geography models with a stochastic component include Duranton (2007), who presents a version of the Grossman & Helpman (1991) model with a fixed discrete set of cities, and Rossi-Hansberg and Wright (2007), who produce a model with many point cities to match the city size distribution.
 In both cases, restrictive assumptions are made to ensure tractability.

-There have been a few simple non-stochastic macroeconomic models involving continuous space, but without allowing for substantial interactions between locations.
-These include Brito (2004) and Boucekkine et al. (2009), who present Ramsey models with continuous space, as well as Quah (2002), who presents a version of the Lucas (1988) model on the surface of a sphere.
+On the macro side, there have been a few simple non-stochastic models involving continuous space, but without allowing for substantial interactions between locations.
+These include Brito (2004) and Boucekkine, Camacho, & Zou (2009), who present Ramsey models with continuous space, as well as Quah (2002), who presents a version of the Lucas (1988) model on the surface of a sphere.

 Relative to the aforementioned papers, we are almost unconstrained in our model building.
-We will have continuous space, with a distribution of population over the space that is changing over time in response to varying regional opportunities.
+We will have continuous space, with a distribution of population over the space that is changing over time in response to opportunities.
 We will have both many state variables, and many forward-looking variables, and we will need to impose transversality constraints in solving the model.
 We also allow for a rich shock structure, with both spatially located shocks, and aggregate shocks.